 Walburga seemed to look at me a little differently at that and Orion nodded and gave me a pleased-looking smile before glancing to Walburga's painting once more, "What say you now dear?
 Does he meet your standards?"

 Walburga continued to look at me for another several seconds after that but nodded, "He does," before bowing her head to me.
 "I am at your service Heir Black.
 It has been many years since the House of Black had an heir worthy such as you.
 Should you have any need of me you have but to ask."

 I nodded my head doing my best not to exhale a sigh of relief, "Thank you, grandmother, grandfather, but please, call me Magnus.
 We're family after all."
 I said with a small smile.

 Both seemed to smile at that and nodded to me in acceptance and I nodded back.
 I then gesturing to the rest of the vault, "Is there anything in here that you can think of that would help me in my studies, or would be of an advantage for me to have at Hogwarts?"
 I asked plainly.

-Orion nodded, "There are many books and tombs on the far shelves that may prove interesting, although some may be too advanced until you are older, but there may prove to be something there you can learn from.
-I know that Hogwarts library doesn't stock many of these tombs as some could be considered… questionable in nature.
+Orion nodded, "There are many books and tomes on the far shelves that may prove interesting, although some may be too advanced until you are older, but they may prove to be something there you can learn from.
+I know that Hogwarts library doesn't stock many of these tomes as some could be considered… questionable in nature.
 But their contents are none the less useful." he explained

 "As for aiding you in your studies, I would suggest you browse the heirlooms.
 Those trunks are all multi-compartmental trunks, each with the space of a medium size house inside with various other features.
 Such would be advantageous to have at Hogwarts to have a private place to study away from prying eyes."
 Orion continued